nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **C70-Based:** Pertaining to or derived from the fullerene C70 structure, used to describe compounds or materials that incorporate this specific fullerene.

-### Expanded Definition and Usage\nFullerene C70, with its distinctive prolate spheroid shape and high symmetry, serves as a versatile platform for research and application in both scientific and commercial domains.
+### Expanded Definition and Usage:
+Fullerene C70, with its distinctive prolate spheroid shape and high symmetry, serves as a versatile platform for research and application in both scientific and commercial domains.
 Its ability to trap other atoms or molecules, combined with its unique electronic properties, makes it suitable for creating advanced electronic components, high-efficiency solar cells, and innovative drug delivery systems.
 In medicine, its efficacy in photodynamic therapy underscores its potential to offer new treatment avenues for cancer and other diseases, by utilizing its properties to activate therapeutic agents with light.
 Moreover, its role in supercapacitors and batteries positions it as a critical material in the drive towards high-performance, sustainable energy solutions.

 This annotation of fullerene C70 highlights its chemical identity, relationships, and significance across various fields.
 The detailed classification and synonymy provide insights into its usage and characteristics, while the hypernymy and hyponymy offer contextual understanding of its broader and specific classifications.
 The association with nanotechnology and material science emphasizes its cutting-edge applications, critical for advancing technologies in these areas.
 The verb relations illustrate the processes involved in harnessing the potential of fullerene C70, from synthesis to application.